david-pfx/PuzzleScriptNext/README.md

-PuzzlescriptNext is intended to be the next version of PuzzleScript, with all the latest features needed by more advanced developers.
+PuzzleScript Next is intended to be the next version of PuzzleScript, with all the latest features needed by more advanced developers.
-You can try it out [here](https://david-pfx.github.io/PuzzleScriptNext/).
+You can try it out [here](https://david-pfx.github.io/PuzzleScriptNext/src/editor.html).

-PSN is based on [Puzzlescript Plus](https://github.com/Auroriax/PuzzleScriptPlus), taking advantage of all the great work done by Auroriax, plus all the latest changes from the original [Puzzlescript by Increpare](https://github.com/increpare/PuzzleScript).
+PuzzleScript Next is based on [Puzzlescript Plus](https://github.com/Auroriax/PuzzleScriptPlus), taking advantage of all the great work done by Auroriax and others, plus all the latest changes from the original [Puzzlescript by Increpare](https://github.com/increpare/PuzzleScript).

 This is the first release.
 There are no new features yet.